Multi-Winner Voting with Approval Preferences

 Throughout this paper, we assume that the committee size is fixed.
-In the literature on multiwinner voting with a variable number of winners~\cite{Kilgour16}, this assumption is dropped and a voting rule can return an arbitrary number of candidates---depending on the given election instance.
-This question has been first considered by \citet{kil-handbook,Kilgour16}, and later from a computational point of view by \citet{Faliszewski17OA}.
-The special case of shortlisting rules has been analyzed by \citet{lackner2020approvalbased}.
-Finally, we note that so-called \emph{social dichotomy functions}~\cite{duddy2014social,brandl2019axiomatic} are largely equivalent to multiwinner rules with a variable number of winners.
+In the literature on multi-winner voting with a variable number of winners~\cite{kil-handbook,Kilgour16} (also known as \emph{social dichotomy functions} \cite{duddy2014social}), this assumption is dropped and a voting rule can return an arbitrary number of candidates---depending on the given election instance.
+An example for such a rule, based on approval ballots, is the \emph{mean rule}, which returns all candidates with an above-average number of approvals (introduced by \citet{duddy2016}, further analysed by \citet{brandl2019axiomatic}).
+Another example is Minimax Approval Voting (MAV), as discussed in \Cref{sec:furtherabc}.
+In this setting, MAV returns all candidate subsets that minimise the largest Hamming distance among all voters.
+Other ABC rules do not easily translate to this setting.
+For example, Thiele methods always achieve a maximum score for the complete set of all alternatives.
+Consequently, the formulation of such voting rules often contains a penalty mechanism for larger sets.

+More details, in particular a computational view point and an experimental evaluation, can be found in the work of \citet{Faliszewski17OA}.
+Further, the special case of shortlisting rules has been analysed by \citet{approvalbased-shortlisting}; this work includes recommendations which voting rules are particularly suitable for shortlisting scenarios.
+Shortlisting in a proportional fashion was studied by \citet{prop-mwwavnow}; their focus lies on proportionality guarantees (related to the ones introduced in \Cref{sec:cohesive_groups}) for variable-sized sets of candidates.
+Finally, \citet{DBLP:journals/corr/abs-2201-06655} consider an epistemic scenario where a ``correct'' selection of candidates has to be identified; approval ballots are viewed as noisy estimates of a ground truth.

-\subsection{Participatory Budgeting}
+\section{Participatory Budgeting}

 In participatory budgeting (PB), we assume that candidates come with different costs, and that the sum of the costs of the selected candidates cannot exceed a given budget.
-Thus, committee elections can be viewed as a special case of participatory budgeting, where the costs of the candidates are all equal.
-Typically, candidates correspond to projects in this setting that require a certain amount of money to be funded.
-For an overview of different models and approaches to participatory budgeting, we refer the reader to a recent survey by~\citet{aziz2020participatory}.
+Thus, multi-winner elections can be viewed as a special case of PB, where the costs of the candidates are all equal.
+Typically, candidates correspond to projects in this setting, each of which has an associated cost to be implemented.
+For an overview of different models and approaches to PB, we refer the reader to a recent survey by~\citet{aziz2020participatory}.